“Do people pretend to be Saving The Planet while simply rebranding business as usual? People DO.” (Chevron ad satire)

 Units with shared-walls have the most obvious noise problems but the ability of humans to be obnoxious under any circumstance is legendary.
 People often move to rural areas hoping for tranquil surroundings, only to realize some idiot 100 yards away thinks the relative isolation gives them a “right” to broadcast noise much further than urban zones allow.
 There are extremists like the Colorado thug who made news in 2011 for driving off prospective neighbors with a sign boasting of loud vehicles and parties.
 Others are more random with their disturbances but show similar lack of respect.

 Disregard for neighbors can be outwardly belligerent or subtle and passive-aggressive.
 Advice on dealing with these people often suggests a polite approach to avoid triggering their retaliatory attitude.
 In other words, for our own safety we’re supposed to be polite to scum.
 Chronic noise criminals tend to play the victim and re-frame complaints against them as harassment when the converse is true.
 By nature they are rude and impossible to reason with.
 Noise-makers fail to respect The Commons, the physical middle ground that unrelated people must share.
 Noise can invade that space just like bright lights or bad smells.
+It literally robs private property of its value.
+One could switch to a financial angle when moral arguments fail.

 A note on earplugs and white noise machines: